fredo-dedup/SimpleMCMC.jl/README.md

 The DSL design decisions make the usual meaning of `~` and `::` in Julia inacessible within a model definition.
 Note too that the transformation of the model expression by the parser creates additionnal variables whose name you should avoid in your model : `__acc` and `__beta`.
 The model parsing won't check for naming collisions.

 The samplers using gradients (simpleHMC and simpleNUTS) require an additionnal parsing step that will generate the gradient code by automated derivation.
-This marginally increases the calculation time (by O(1), not by O(# of parameter) ) but it imposes limits of what the model can contain : there are the 'nice' limitations : functions and distributions whose partial derivatives are not handled (see src/diff.jl), these can be added easily (file an issue for the functions that you miss the most).
+This marginally increases the calculation time (by O(1), not by O(# of parameter) ) but it imposes limits of what the model can contain : there are the 'nice' limitations : functions and distributions whose partial derivatives are not defined (see src/diff.jl), these can be added easily (file an issue for the functions that you miss the most).
 And then there are the other limitations : control flow operators (if, for loops, ..) are not handled yet because they will necessitate a bit more work on the parsing functions.
 Note that very often for loops can be replaced by matrix/vector algebra (see examples) so this may not be such a big limitation.

 A last note : the automated derivation will not look into refs, if somehow a ref depends directly or indirectly on a model parameter (for example  `x = Y[ round(sigma)]` ) , the gradient will be false.